 A beautiful, soft and green lawn is a marvel to look at, but can be hard to achieve.
 Assuming that you already have the right soil and the right type of grass growing on it, it’s a tedious prospect keeping your green as healthy as it possibly could, especially if you have to deal with weeds and other factors.
 But having a beautiful turf is not complicated; it just takes a bit of effort.
-Here are few things you can do to keep your lawn healthy:
+In this article, we will discuss a few tips to keep your lawn healthy:

 Having to deal with weeds once they’ve taken root is a lot harder than simply making sure they don’t grow in the first place.
 Get a good pre-emergent herbicide that can target hard to deal with weeds and other plants.
 These types of herbicides basically work by stopping the weed seeds from sprouting, rendering them practically dead.
 The grass you’d want to keep healthy should be okay though.